gender, food, & culture

 “‘Good Food is the Key to the Heart’: Cooking up Happiness in Semi-Colonial Egypt,” American Research Center in Egypt, Cairo, Egypt, October 26, 2016.

-“History, Cuisine, and Nation in the Middle East,” Foreign Service Institute, Washington, DC, July 22, 2016.
+“History, Cuisine, and Nation in the Middle East,” Foreign Service Institute, Arlington, VA, July 22, 2016.

 “Fava Beans and Béchamel: Translating Egyptian Food into Modern Cuisine,” Cherwell Prize address at the Oxford Symposium on Food and Cookery, Oxford, UK, July 5, 2015.